 I don’t see being on the Chase as being challenging itself and that I suppose that is attributed to my training as a Barrister, which has taught me to remain calm under pressure and to think quickly on my feet.
 I revise at least 2 hours every single day in preparation for the Chase by keeping myself up to date on contemporary and everyday things.

 I get recognised wherever I go both in the UK and abroad.
 I will always stop and talk to members of the public because, as I said earlier, without their support, the show would not be a success.
 People are fascinated about the show, in particular, about Bradley Walsh.

 I still continue to practice in the field of Criminal Law as a Defence Lawyer.

 My Law career so far has been interesting, at times disheartening, but in the greater scheme of things, worthwhile.

 Chasing the Dream is Shaun’s autobiography and covers his life and career.
-You can purchase it from Amazon here or get a signed copy from Shaun himself at the event.
+You can purchase it from Amazon here.